PoweredLocal/api-doc/pages/index.md

 Most of our endpoints follow RESTful convention.
 Choose a resource in the left menu to get detailed information about available actions.

+This documentation mini-website is open-source, you can see it on [GitHub](https://github.com/PoweredLocal/api-doc)

 ### Authentication